Monuments on Memorial Avenue

 In the post-Civil War era, the Memorial Bridge was intended as a symbolic link, binding North and South together into one great union.
 Architects McKim, Meade & White designed the bridge to extend along an axis joining the Lincoln Memorial and the Robert E. Lee Memorial at Arlington House.

-Connecting the bridge to the cemetery gates is a parkway known as Memorial Avenue.
-Along this parkway is the rotary intersection with the George Washington Memorial Parkway.
-At night, as visitors approach Arlington along Memorial Avenue, the eternal flame, which marks President John F. Kennedy's grave, is visible on the hillside.
-Also located along Memorial Avenue are several memorials and monuments that are not part of Arlington National Cemetery.
-These include the Seabees Memorial, the Armored Memorial, the United Spanish War Veterans Memorial (the Hiker), the monument to Admiral Richard Evelyn Byrd, the 101st Airborne Division Memorial, and the 4 Infantry (IVY) Division Monument.
-Near the Seabees Memorial is the Arlington Cemetery Metro stop.
-Memorial Avenue ends at the Women in Military Service for America Memorial.
-The memorial was dedicated in 1997 to honor the women who have served in the United States Armed Forces.
+Memorial Avenue connects the bridge to the cemetery gates, and it connects to George Washington Memorial Parkway via a rotary intersection.
+At night, as visitors approach Arlington along Memorial Avenue, the eternal flame marking President John F. Kennedy's grave is visible on the hillside.
+Memorial Avenue features several memorials and monuments that are not part of Arlington National Cemetery.
+Administered by the National Park Service, these include the Seabees Memorial, the Armored Forces Memorial, the United Spanish War Veterans Memorial ("The Hiker"), the Rear Admiral Richard E. Byrd Monument, the 101st Airborne Division Memorial and the 4th (Ivy) Infantry Division Memorial.
+Memorial Avenue ends at the Women in Military Service for America Memorial, dedicated in 1997 to honor the women who have served in the United States armed forces.

-The Memorial Bridge, Memorial Avenue and the monuments that line it, the Memorial Entrance and the Robert E. Lee Memorial (Arlington House) all fall within the jurisdiction of the National Park Service.
+Memorial Bridge, Memorial Avenue and the monuments along it, the Memorial Entrance to Arlington National Cemetery and the Robert E. Lee Memorial (Arlington House) all fall within the jurisdiction of the National Park Service.